seanwo/how-to/minidv2hd.md

 ```
 ## Step 3: Upscaling Option 2 (prepare for AI processing)

-For this option we only need to deinterlace and set a PAR of 1:1 without encoding:
+For this option, we only need to deinterlace and set a PAR of 1:1 without encoding:
 ```console
 ffmpeg -i movie.dv -vf yadif,scale="640:480",setsar=1 -vcodec rawvideo -acodec copy -pix_fmt yuv420p -metadata:s:a:0 language=eng input.avi
 ```